 1) Think Ahead.

-You should have something to repair guns - a pipewrench is half spanner and half mallet, which makes it a good choice for a role with only one engineer slot.
+You should have something to repair guns - a pipewrench being half spanner and half mallet, is a good choice for a role with only one engineer slot.

-Experienced captains will ask you to bring specific ammunitions, which might not include ammo you normally use, trust in their judgement.
+Experienced captains will either ask you to bring specific ammunitions in crew/voice chat or send you a recomemnded loadout dialogue, which might not include ammo you normally use, or ammo types discussed in this guide, trust in their judgement.